 Thank you, Forbes, for justifying my creative writing degree!
-Employers agree that the ability to communicate effectively via the written word is crucial (and a rapidly disappearing skill).
+Employers agree that communicating effectively via the written word is crucial (and a rapidly disappearing skill).

 You don’t have to be sappy, but don’t be rude.
-Aside from nepotism being a very real thing, being nice to your co-workers can make for a pleasant work environment and potentially lasting bonds.
+Aside from nepotism being a genuine thing, being friendly to your co-workers can make for a pleasant work environment and potentially lasting bonds.

 4. Emotional Intelligence

-Whether you’re in the office or in a relationship, a lack of communication will absolutely break down a good thing.
-Keep your bosses and co-workers in the loops just as you would your friends.
+Whether in the office or a relationship, a lack of communication will break down a good thing.
+Keep your bosses and co-workers in the loops just like your friends.
 Don’t leave anyone hanging, and if you have a problem with something, try your best to work it out rather than throwing a fit (or worse, saying nothing at all).

 Brian Goodman, manager at Experis, says that positivity is “contagious.”
-People are drawn to optimists; negativity is “a drag on a business” and can be difficult to work alongside.
+People are drawn to optimists; negativity is “a drag on a business” and can be challenging to work alongside.

 1. Ability to work on a team

-The amount of things on this list might seem intimidating, but odds are, you've probably had many of these skills all along.
-The next step is to locate them within yourself, and use them to your advantage.
+The amount of things on this list might seem intimidating, but odds are, you’ve probably had many of these skills.
+The next step is to locate them within yourself and use them to your advantage.